Is Sports Betting Legal in Florida? Yes, With One Big Catch (2026)

 The college betting rules

 Legal adjacent options exist: horse racing wagering (pari-mutuel) has been legal for decades, daily fantasy sports operates in the state, and federally regulated prediction markets have offered sports-event contracts to Floridians.
 That last category is a genuinely different product under CFTC jurisdiction, and its legal status is being fought over in federal courts nationwide in 2026.
+One state has gone the other way entirely: Minnesota enacted the first felony ban on prediction markets, and a federal judge blocked it on July 27, 2026 before it took effect.

 Will DraftKings or FanDuel ever come to Florida?